School of Business Administration

 Any student admitted unconditionally to Stetson University is eligible for admission to the School of Business Administration.
 The School of Business Administration reserves the right to limit enrollment in the School or in the School’s majors based on the capacity of the program and the qualifications of students.

 The degree of Bachelor of Business Administration is conferred upon students who successfully complete a prescribed program of 32 units, with at least a C average in the major, at least a C average overall, and approval of the faculty of the School of Business Administration.
-Courses listed Pass/Fail may not be used for foundation, major, or minor credit but may only satisfy general elective credit.
+Courses elected to be taken Pass/Fail may not be used for foundation, major, or minor credit.

 Additionally, only two courses may be transferred into Stetson University to meet School of Business Administration major requirements (excluding Business Foundation).
 Courses taken at another university numbered lower than 300-level may not be transferred in to meet a 300-level requirement.

-Starting Fall 2016, all undergraduate students working toward a major or minor offered by the School of Business Administration are required to have a laptop computer with wi-fi access capability and running one of the following web browsers:
+All undergraduate students working toward a major or minor offered by the School of Business Administration are required to have a laptop computer, running either MacOS or Windows (preferred), with wi-fi access capability, a webcam, and capable of running the latest updated version one of the following web browsers:

 - Mobile Safari